 • In a small pot, combine rice, ¾ cup water (1½ cups for 4 servings), and a pinch of salt.
 Bring to a boil, then cover and reduce to a low simmer.
 Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.

-• Add another large drizzle of oil to pan with veggies, then stir in shallot, ginger, and half the curry powder (all for 4 servings).
-Cook, stirring constantly, until fragrant, 1 minute. • Add coconut milk.
-(TIP: Thoroughly shake coconut milk in container before opening.)
+• Add a drizzle of oil to pan with veggies, then stir in shallot, ginger, and half the curry powder (all for 4 servings).
+Cook, stirring constantly, until fragrant, 1 minute. • Shake coconut milk in container before opening; add ½ cup coconut milk (1 cup for 4) to pan (be sure to measure; we sent more).
 Stir in chili sauce, stock concentrate, juice from half the lime, and 1 tsp sugar (2 tsp for 4).
 Bring to a simmer, then reduce heat to medium low.

 • Simmer curry until sauce has thickened and veggies are tender, 4-6 minutes. • Stir in half the cilantro.
 Taste and season with salt and more lime juice if desired.
 Turn off heat.

 • Roughly chop peanuts. • Fluff rice with a fork; stir in lime zest and 1 TBSP butter (2 TBSP for 4 servings). • Divide rice between shallow bowls or plates and top with curry.
 Garnish with peanuts and remaining cilantro.
 Serve with any remaining lime wedges on the side.